hunter1992/zhmfem/README.md

 ![FEM](imgs/FEM.jpg "FEM application")

-After several years of research on the theoretical analysis and application of finite element methods, ZHM initiated this open source project out of interest upon his PhD graduation.

 The main goals of this open source project are:
-* to efficiently implement classical finite element algorithms using the Rust language, and to be able to perform engineering calculations with the required efficiency and precision;
+* Efficiently implement classical finite element algorithms using the Rust language, and to be able to perform engineering calculations with the required efficiency and precision;
 * Explore the application of new finite element algorithms (such as virtual element method, peridynamics method, etc.) in practical problems.

-The answers to some basic questions about this project are as follows:
+The answers to some basic questions about this project:
 * Why Rust? -- Performance, Reliability and Productivity. [(About Rust Language)](https://www.rust-lang.org/)
-* pre/post processing module? -- ZHMFEM is in the early stages of core function development and there are currently no plans for pre/post processing modules.
-The nodes, cells, loads and boundary conditions required for pre-processing can be set by code; Post-processing is implemented in ParaView after the calculation result is output to vtk file.
+* pre/post processing module? -- The ZHMFEM project is currently in the early stages of core functionality development.
+The author's toolchain currently uses gmsh for preprocessing and ParaView for postprocessing the results of ZHMFEM calculations.
+These two tools work effectively and reliably with ZHMFEM to perform complete finite element calculation experiments.
+Therefore, at the current stage of development, there are no plans to redevelop new pre/post-processing modules.

-ZHMFEM is currently in the early stages of development, and the authors look forward to receiving suggestions from various user groups, and will accept good suggestions after full consideration and discussion.

 <p align="right">
 (<a href="#readme-top">back to top</a>)</p>